Huonia melvillensis

 It is the only species of Huonia in Australia, where it has been found on Melville Island, Northern Territory.
 It inhabits pools in streams.

 It is a small dragonfly with black and pale green markings and a clubbed abdomen.

+Etymology

+The genus name Huonia is named for Huon Gulf in eastern Papua New Guinea, where the original specimens of the genus were collected.

+The species name melvillensis is named for Melville Island, Northern Territory, where the original specimens of the species were collected.